papersdclub/theclub/README.md

 **Paper: ["A Tutorial on Principal Component Analysis"](https://arxiv.org/pdf/1404.1100.pdf)**
 **Alternative link (if arXiv is down): [link](https://www.arxiv-vanity.com/papers/1404.1100/)**

 ## June, 18, 2019

+### Update 2

+There are 42 (forty two) members now (as per Google Doc) and it's getting hard to manage it all.
+Hence, I asked **Dharmendra** (@Dharmendra Choudhary) and **Marce** (@Marce) for help.
+They will help with posting the updates and managing other important issues.
+They are already doing that on Slack!
+But there are more great things to come! ;)

+Also, I was told that a lot of members were struggling with the math part.
+Initially, I planned the club for those with maths and CS background, but eventually more and more people got interested, so this requirement was kind of removed.
+What's done is done and everyone is welcome!
+However, there are some ideas on how to adress this issue.
+Look for updates!

+### Update 1

 The first deadline has passed!
 Only a few people were able to complete the paper and the quiz by the deadline.
 Also, based on data, I suspect that some of them tried the quiz before completed the paper - otherwise, I can't explain the answers selected for some of the questions. :) I have initiated discussion in the #general channel, so you can join or start your own - just make sure to prepend it with the keyword **papers_dclub**!

 ![Intermediate results](https://github.com/papersdclub/theclub/blob/master/images/results_1.jpeg)

+-- Cheers, Ana

 ## June, 17, 2019